rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/assets/mappings

-   Doing a POST on the assets mappings endpoint with a list of of identifiers will return a mapping of those identifiers to their respective name and symbols.
+   Doing a POST on the assets mappings endpoint with a list of identifiers will return a mapping of those identifiers to their respective name and symbols.

    **Example Request**: